codex-storage/nim-codex/docs/Marketplace.md

 }'
 ```

-this should return a response with an id a string (e.g. `"id": "0x552ef12a2ee64ca22b237335c7e1df884df36d22bfd6506b356936bc718565d4"`) which identifies this storage offer.
+This should return a response with an id a string (e.g. `"id": "0x552ef12a2ee64ca22b237335c7e1df884df36d22bfd6506b356936bc718565d4"`) which identifies this storage offer.
 To check the current storage offers for this node, you can issue:

 ```bash
 curl 'http://localhost:8000/api/codex/v1/sales/availability'
 ```

-this should print a list of offers, with the one you just created figuring among them.
+This should print a list of offers, with the one you just created figuring among them.

 ## 4.2.
 Buy Storage